asian-code/malfactory/README.md

 **By:** [lin8x](https://www.github.com/lin8x) & [asian-code](https://www.github.com/asian-code)

+The purpose of the tool, “Malfactory”, is to help upcomming reverse engineers, malware analysts, and geeks to discover how the creation of malware works.
+Malfactory simplifies the creation of any type of malware but allowing for our own easy code, “malcode”, to be translated to bash/batch code.

 ------------------------------------------------------------------------

 ## <p align="center"> <img src="https://i.ibb.co/GPtkjY1/60889-200-29x29.png" alt="googleot" width="20" height="20"> &nbsp; Requirements &nbsp; <img src="https://i.ibb.co/GPtkjY1/60889-200-29x29.png" alt="googleot" width="20" height="20"> </p>